JDRIVO/rTorrent-Disk-Checker/README.md

 #### This script will show you what torrents the script will delete without actually deleting torrents.

-Results will outputted to your terminal and a text file named **testresult.txt**
+Results will output to your terminal and a text file named **testresult.txt**

 Enter the following command in your terminal to run it: